Lurker00/PhoneBook/README.md

 ### Touchscreen

 I failed to see it working with Windows.
-The touchscreen by itself is good: touching the left bottom corner with any device connected, shows on-screen controls for display brightness/contrast and sound volume.
+The touchscreen by itself is good: touching the left bottom corner shows on-screen controls for display brightness/contrast and sound volume.

 It works under Linux, which means, there should be a way to make it working under Windows as well.

-Under Android, for me, it does not work via AOA gadget.
-With software simulation, it works as mouse simulation, i.e. no multitouch.
-In landscape, the software does not swap coordinates, which makes it useless, but this can be fixed in future software updates.

 ### Android application